xcompact3d/x3d2/docs/source/user/advanced_build.rst

 OpenMP Target Offload Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Requires a compiler reporting OpenMP 4.5 or newer.
-Cray, GNU and NVHPC/PGI are
+Cray, GNU, NVHPC/PGI and
-all supported.
-Each enables offload differently, and the build detects the
+Flang are all supported.
+Each enables offload differently, and the build
-compiler and applies what it needs, so no manual offload flags are required with
+detects the compiler and applies what it needs, so no manual offload flags are
-any of them.
+required with any of them.

 .. list-table::
    :header-rows: 1